-Once we have received notification of your registration and fee, we will send you an acknowledgement detailing what happens next, including draft times for the entrance assessments.
+Once we have received notification of your registration and fee, we will send you an acknowledgement detailing what happens next.

 Guidance for prospective parents and current teachers

-In the Autumn term, we will request a school report from your child's current school.
-This school reference and report are an integral part of our assessment for each candidate as they help us get to know your child a little better and to build the wider picture of their academic and non-academic abilities and interests.
-We may also contact your child's current Head for more information.
+In the Autumn term, we will request a report from your child's current school.
+The school report is an integral part of our assessment for each candidate and provides us with a wider picture of their academic and non-academic abilities and interests.
+We may also contact the Head of your child's current school for more information.

 In accordance with HMC Guidelines, Freemen’s will not be able to reach a decision on an application for entry until we have received this report.